 It may sound surprising, but many local hotels have empty rooms and offer deals on Christmas Day.
 Many sites have slashed prices for Christmas Eve and Christmas Day, so take the family and enjoy a night away, only a short drive from home.

 Here are the places in Canada every Canadian needs to visit.

 Add a festive trip to the ski slopes to your list of things to do on Christmas Day.
 Throughout Canada, some mountains are open for some fun snowy activities like skiing, snowboarding and tubing.
 And you’ll likely have your choice of slopes!

 Need a playlist for your day on the slopes?
 Here are the best Christmas songs—ranked.

 From your local pub to the upscale hotel bar, grab a cocktail to help you get through all that holiday cheer.
 Festive suggestions include a champagne cocktail, a hot toddy, or a hot buttered rum.
 (Psst—this is the proper way to serve a Baileys and coffee!)

 Make reservations for Christmas brunch.
 Just because some people are enjoying home-cooked meals doesn’t mean you have to deal with dirty dishes and taking out the trash.
 Now that’s a real holiday treat!

-We’ve rounded up 30 of the best places to eat brunch in Canada.
+Next, check out the best places to spend Christmas in Canada.